jonnypetraglia/start.iopen/README.md

 ## Themes & "One File" ##

-Themes are stored separately but are entirely optional and are made of two parts
+Themes are *entirely optional* if you want simplicity and a standalone file.

+It's very easy to write your own theme which is comprised of two files:

   (1) <theme-name>.css
   (2) <theme-name>.templ